-- SED700 Applied Behavior Analysis (3)

-- SED702 Behavior Measurement and Assessment (3)

-- SED704 Functional Assessment (3)

-- SED706 Research Methods and Experimental Design (3)

-- SED708 Ethics and Professional Conduct (3)

-- SED710 Behavior Change Procedures (3)

-- SED712 Autism Spectrum Disorders (3)

-- SED714 Supervised Practicum and Seminar in Applied Behavior Analysis (2) - SED716 Maintenance of Client Records (2) - SED718 Issues of Cultural and Ethnic Diversity (3)
+- ABA700 Behaviorism (3) - ABA702 Concepts and Principles of Behavior Analysis (3) - ABA704 Research Methods and Measurement (3) - ABA706 Functional Assessment (3) - ABA708 Ethics and Professional Conduct (3) - ABA710 Behavior Change Procedures (3) - ABA712 Client Record Keeping, Supervision, and Personnel Management (3) - ABA714 Assessment and Measurement Tools (3) - ABA716 Autism Spectrum Disorders (3) - ABA718 Issues of Cultural and Ethnic Diversity (3) - ABA730 Supervised Practicum and Seminar in Applied Behavior Analysis (2)

 It may be necessary for a student to repeat a course to achieve a satisfactory grade.
 Students are encouraged to discuss the matter with their Graduate Faculty Advisor.
 Students must earn a minimum grade of B when repeating a course.
+Failure to achieve a B or better in two or more courses will be grounds for academic dismissal.